gonzaloamadio/package-tools/README.md

 ## Easy way of using this repo

 Copy this files and folder as they are in the root of your project.
+Except for package_tools and tests, they are intended to tests the functionality of this repo.

 Execute ```make help``` to see available make targets.